 Do all FedEx employees get the same benefits?

-No. Benefits can vary by role, employment type, business unit, location, and tenure.
+No. Benefits vary by role, employment type, business unit, location, and tenure.
+FedEx Ground contractors are typically not FedEx employees and have different eligibility entirely.

 Does FedEx offer employee discounts?